pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 >
 > TiDB provides the following two support levels for drivers and ORMs:
 >
-> - **Full**: indicates that using this driver or ORM does not have any known issues.
+> - **Full**: indicates that TiDB is compatible with most features of the tool and maintains compatibility with its newer versions.
+PingCAP will periodically conduct compatibility tests with the latest version of [Third-party tools supported by TiDB](/develop/dev-guide-third-party-support.md).
-> - **Verified**: indicates that using this driver or ORM might get errors because of compatibility differences between TiDB and MySQL.
+> - **Compatible**: indicates that because the corresponding third-party tool is adapted to MySQL and TiDB is highly compatible with the MySQL protocol, so TiDB can use most features of the tool.
+However, PingCAP has not completed a full test on all features of the tool, which might lead to some unexpected behaviors.
 >
 > For more information, refer to [Third-Party Tools Supported by TiDB](/develop/dev-guide-third-party-support.md).